Travis Barker: Plane crash (2008)

 On September 19, 2008, TRV$DJAM performed at a free T-Mobile event in Five Points with Jane's Addiction singer Perry Farrell and Gavin DeGraw in Columbia, South Carolina.
 The trip was a special occasion: "We all thought it was kind of a treat—we were on a private plane," Barker said.
 Barker had invited his ex-wife Moakler, but she declined, saying she had a weird feeling about leaving their children.
-With a vacant seat, Barker invited his security guard Che Still, figuring he'd be good company and would enjoy the trip.
+With a vacant seat, Barker invited his security guard Che Still, figuring he would be good company and would enjoy the trip.
 Barker was always afraid to fly; in his teenage years, he was "sure" he would die in a plane crash.
 When Blink-182 were putting together artwork for Take Off Your Pants and Jacket in 2001, they created a "Zoso-like" icon for each band member: a jacket, a pair of pants, and an airplane.
 "Please don't give me the plane—I have a really fucked-up fear of flying," Barker begged, who ended up with the plane anyway.

 Just before midnight, the plane, headed for Van Nuys, California, was heading down the runway when the occupants heard a loud bang.
 According to the Federal Aviation Administration, the plane was departing from the airport when air traffic controllers saw sparks emanating from the plane.
 The pilots told the control tower that a tire had blown out and they would be aborting the take-off.
 The plane hurtled through the airport's fence, across a highway and crashed into an embankment.
 "When everything stopped, I tried to get everyone I could," Barker remembered.
 Barker and Adam "DJ AM" Goldstein escaped the plane and ran in circles on the highway.
 Hearing others yell, "Stop, drop and roll," Barker dropped to the ground and Goldstein helped him put out the fire on his feet.
 Barker said, "I was lying next to AM [Goldstein] as the plane was exploding, and I was screaming, 'Are we alive?'"
 Barker and Goldstein were transported to the Joseph M. Still Burn Center in Augusta, Georgia, where they were both listed in critical condition.
 They were the only survivors of the crash; personal assistant Chris Baker and Che Still, along with the two pilots, died in the crash.
 Less than a year later, Goldstein died from an overdose.